 Scrying with a black mirror, crystal ball, or shiny obsidian gets the best results from a relaxed approach.
 Then you are likely to see events unfolding before you rather like watching a silent film.
 If you are seeking to hear sounds, words, answers, this may also happen, just as people have heard their name called when no one is around or have been wakened from a sleep by a loud voice calling them.
 I have done Tarot readings where I have heard the answer to a specific question rather than read it in the cards, and while this is not the norm for me, I go with what Spirit is telling me.
 Important reading tip -- go with your first intuitive impulse and donít try to reason it out in your own mind or draw personal connections with your own experiences to explain a psychic moment.

 There are many other divination techniques, such as tea leaf reading, runes, and ogham casting, but the key again is to trust your intuition and your connection with the Power -- for whether you call this Spirits, Energies, Elementals, or Goddess and God, the Power will answer you.
 You can scry just about anything -- even your cereal bowl.
 If the Divine have something to tell you, They will use whatever means is available.
 I have read images while stirring the milk in my coffee, and then encountered the references during my day.
 It is like "touching base" with the Divine and hearing Them say, "Yes, we are here."
 Divination is a warm and cozy conversation.
-The good thing is that when you see something that disturbs you, the knowledge of it will help you to make different choices to change the way the energies are aligned, or to be so prepared for the difficulty that it passes with much less impact than it otherwise would have.
+The good thing is that when you see something that disturbs you, the knowledge of it will help you to make different choices to change the way the energies are aligned, or to be so prepared for the difficulty that it passes with much less impact than it otherwise would have had.
 Remember that divination can show you how the energies are aligned, and you can move energy, augment it, ward against it, and so on as desired.